ZotovaElena/Stance-Detection-in-Twitter/README.md

 # Stance-Detection-in-Twitter

 This is a part of my master thesis Stance Detection in Twitter for Spanish and Catalan.
 It was written during my studies in the University of the Basque Country in 2017-2019.
-Here I provide the machine learning models built to detect stance in short documents.
+Here I provide the machine learning models built to detect stance in short documents: FastText embeddings and Flair contextual embeddings.